d2tsb/Population/README.md

 can increment its grade.

 ## Motivation
-The idea was to model a world in which people are bumping in each other, changing their course, or statistical drift.
+The idea was to model a world in which people are bumping into each other, changing their course, or statistical drift.
 People which are rarely bumping into other people, have a lower grade.
-Those which have a higher grade, will have more influence on the direction, in which the statistically lower grade being intends to go.
+Those which have a higher grade, will have more impact/ influence on the direction, in which the statistically lower grade being intends to go.
 It should show that probability is not probability, since the outcome and generation, vary from time to time, hardly depending on the seed (time) set.